Are NBA Players Boycotting Or Striking? Why It's Important To Know The Difference

 And while we usually see worker strikes and walkouts, in rare cases, a company can essentially refuse to work or provide services too.
 This is called a “capital strike”, and it almost happened last week when Uber and Lyft threatened to pull out of California over a new law that enforces treating their drivers as employees, not freelancers.

 In short, sports players right now are striking, not boycotting.
 But of course, a boycott can be an integral part of a strike.
 One of the most successful consumer boycotts in recent history was a grape boycott in 1965 that was spearheaded by a huge coalition of grape farm workers in California striking due to poor working conditions and low pay.
 Five years later, grape workers were unionized.
-It’s possible sports players going on strike for the Black Lives Matter movement may inspire fans to boycott games, or any participation in the fandom, in hopes that concerted pressure from our most powerful cultural institutions force American leaders to get serious about ending police brutality.
+It’s possible sports players going on strike for the Black Lives Matter movement may inspire fans to boycott games, or any participation in the fandom, in hopes that concerted pressure from our most powerful cultural institutions forces American leaders to get serious about ending police brutality.